SCRN-VRC/Language-Translation-with-Fragment-Shaders/README.md

 <img src="./Media/decoder layer.png" width="200" align="middle"/>

 The job of the decoder layer is to map the relationship the encoder has made with the input sentence and generate a target sentence.
-For this translator, Japanese is the target.

 To generate a Japanese sentence, the decoder layer picks the highest probable Japanese character given the inputs.
 Then it's added to the end of a string of previous outputs to be fed into the decoder again to generate the next.
 This loops until an EOS, an end of sentence token, is predicted or the max length is reached.

 ## Setup
+### CLONING THE REPO WILL NOT WORK
 1. Download the latest .unitypackage from [Release](https://github.com/SCRN-VRC/Language-Translation-with-Fragment-Shaders/releases/) and import it.
-2. If you cloned the repo, GitHub will not host the large network models.
-    - Download [baked-eng2jp.asset](https://mega.nz/file/IFBRUSAY#YOIQMON8gsbIYtjgrE9rfVu0pgFMhCBeSoy5jNrvRUU) and put it inside the `Translator/Eng2Jp/Weights` folder for Unity before you open the Scene.
-3. Look in the Prefab folder and add the `TranslatorEng2Jp.prefab` in the world or avatar.
+3. Look for the Prefab folders and add the `TranslatorEng2Jp.prefab` or `TranslatorJp2Eng.prefab` in the world or avatar.
+Depending on what you want to use.
 4. Check if the network works in Playmode.

 ### Python, C++ Code